balmli/com.telldus.live/README.md

 Then install the "Telldus Live" device from the app.
 Enter the public key, private key, token and token secret that you created.

-Now you can install sensors and switches.
+Now you can install sensors, dimmers and switches.

 #### For Telldus Local: